lirona/OpenSentry/README.md

 # OpenSentry

-**Decentralizing smart contract security, bringing audit-grade protection to individuals as a public good.**
+**OpenSentry is a free, open-source wallet safety and smart contract risk analysis tool for non-technical users.**

 OpenSentry analyzes smart contracts the way a professional auditor would and delivers the findings in plain language at the moment of signing.
-E.g:

-> *"All your deposited funds could be withdrawn at any time by the contract's admin — make sure you trust this protocol."*
+The goal is not only to detect vulnerabilities, but also to surface protocol features that may be intentional yet still create meaningful user risk or hidden trust assumptions that users should understand before interacting with a protocol.

+Example warnings produced by the prototype include:

+> *"Platform fee is not constrained, so a 100% fee is allowed."*
 >
-> *"Withdrawing from this contract will cost you an extra ~$7 (0.00048 ETH) due to a rounding error.
-You will receive less than you are owed."*
+> *"Reserved balances can be locked indefinitely because there is no timeout or user-controlled unlock path."*

 **OpenSentry is free, open source, and built as a public good.**